-This post contains a full length and breath of what Sri Aurobindo spoke in his first public speech about yoga at Uttarpara, a place now in Hooghly district of West Bengal, on 30th May 1909.
+This article contains full text of what Sri Aurobindo spoke, in his first public speech after coming out of Alipore Jail.
+The speech took place at Uttarpara, a place now in Hooghly district of West Bengal, on 30th May 1909.

-Before moving on the speech, let’s read the experience of the person, Amarendra Chatterjee, who went to accompany Sri Aurobindo from his then residence, 6- College Square, University of Calcutta Institute Hall (It was called Sanjibani Office then) to Uttarpara.
+Before reading the speech, let’s read the experience of Amarendra Chatterjee, who went to accompany Sri Aurobindo from his then residence, 6- College Square, University of Calcutta Institute Hall (It was called Sanjibani Office then) to Uttarpara.

 Amarendra Chatterjee writes about his experience: